 and fines as large as $10 million being possible for a first offense!

 These are reserved for extreme situations, but the penalties you could

 be facing as a result of your charges could still nonetheless be life changing.

-Get help with your drug trafficking charges from a Modesto criminal defense lawyer.
+Get help with your drug trafficking charges from a Modesto drug trafficking lawyer.

 Contact the Law Offices of Mark W. Girdner now!